9 Great Tips to Crush Your Next Long-Haul Flight

 Snag an Empty Row

 Airlines have mastered the art of stuffing a plane full of passengers.
-It’s never been harder to find a seat that allows you to stretch out into an empty seat next to you.
+As travel demand has surged back, it’s never been harder to find a seat that allows you to stretch out into an empty seat next to you.

 But the right tools can give you an edge.
 Many airlines display these seating charts when you log in to manage your booking and select a seat.
 You can log in and scope out an empty row, moving to a seat that will give you the most extra space.